Managing your HbA1c levels is a key part of maintaining good health, especially for those with diabetes or at risk of developing it.

 About HbA1c

-Why is HbA1c an important indicator of diabetes?
+HbA1c an important indicator of diabetes?

 High HbA1c levels indicate poor blood sugar control, which increases the risk of developing complications such as cardiovascular disease, kidney damage, nerve damage, and vision problems in people with diabetes.